ADitya0955/ML_models/Credit-Card-Fradaulent-Transactions/README.md

 Random Forests are extensively utilized for classification and regression tasks due to their capability to handle intricate datasets, alleviate overfitting, and deliver dependable forecasts across different scenarios.

-Model Prediction Metrics and Visualization:
+Model Prediction Metrics and Visualization: <br />

+Confusion Matrix:<br />
-1.Confusion Matrix:A confusion matrix provides valuable insights into the accuracy of our predictions and their alignment with the actual values.
+A confusion matrix provides valuable insights into the accuracy of our predictions and their alignment with the actual values.

-2.Precision-Recall Curve:
+Precision-Recall Curve:<br />
 As implied by its name, this curve directly illustrates precision (on the y-axis) against recall (on the x-axis).
 This is especially valuable in scenarios which are highly imbalanced, where the number of negatives are significantly greater than the positives (such as when the number of fraudulent transactions are  far less than legitimate transactions).
 In such cases, our primary focus is on accurately identifying potential fraud transactions.

+Precision:<br />
-Precision:It represents the ratio of True Positives to all Positive predictions.
+It represents the ratio of True Positives to all Positive predictions.
 In our context, it signifies the proportion of transactions correctly identified as fraudulent  out of all transactions.

+Recall:<br />
-Recall:It measures our model's ability to correctly identify True Positives.
+It measures our model's ability to correctly identify True Positives.
 Therefore, concerning fraud transactions, recall indicates how many we accurately identified out of all those the true fraud transactions .